 The Tarrant County Medical Examiner's DNA unit is a designated CODIS (Combined DNA Index System) laboratory.
 CODIS is the FBI's DNA database that ultimately links all 50 states and 18 countries in order to compare forensic casework profiles.
 A database search can provide significant investigative leads and may link unsolved cases to a single perpetrator.

-Forensic Biology issued reports on 451 cases in 2015.
-These cases are categorized at right by type (serology or DNA), source (requestor), and location (within or without the Tarrant County Medical Examiner's District).
-The lab has also reduced its turnaround time and now provides results in nearly half the time it did two years ago.
+Forensic Biology issued reports on 420 cases in 2017.
+These cases are categorized at right by type (serology or DNA), source (requestor), and location (within or without the Tarrant County Medical Examiner's

+District).

 Trace Evidence